lbrennaman/DataStructures_CS3100/README.md

   this conclusion and was given no way to explain my thinking to the professor.)

 /p2 is my favorite project from my data structures class as it was the ONLY PROJECT IN WHICH WE DIDN'T RECEIVE STARTER CODE.
-The goal of this project (see /proPlans/p2plan.txt for exact instructions) was to simulate a file tree using a binary tree.
+The goal of this project (see /proPlans/p2plan.txt for exact instructions) was to simulate a file tree using a general tree.
 I finished this project in about 8 hours after the project was released and the grade I received on it was -- I believe -- 105%.
 This project was fun and I don't think I had any problems with the directions on this one...

  /p3 was to build a HashTable, and it certainly created some confusion.
 We were taught that a hashTable is a data structure much like an array, each address being a key.